Fire Sprinkler System Installation

 Checks and Testing

 Usually carried out at the 2nd fix stage.
-Our engineers will go through a series of checks and once the appropriate labeling etc is in place the system will be equivalence tested in order to ensure that the fire sprinkler system will perform adequately if required.
+Our engineers will go through a series of checks and once the appropriate labelling etc is in place the system will be equivalence tested in order to ensure that the fire sprinkler system will perform adequately if required.